lennoncort/Project-Advanced-SQL-Techniques/README.md

 - `scripts/` → SQL scripts and Python notebooks with queries.
 - `datasets/` → Public datasets from [City of Chicago Open Data](https://data.cityofchicago.org/).
-- `answers/` → Solutions to practice questions (multiple-choice and query-based).
 - `metadata.txt` → User-friendly description of the datasets.
 - `README.md` → Project documentation.